Mati Klarwein: Style and technique

 During his time in Saint-Tropez he met Ernst Fuchs, who would have a profound influence on his technique, teaching him the Mischtechnik.
 Much of Klarwein's most famous work is inspired by surrealism and pop culture, but also reflects his interest in deities and symbolism.

 Klarwein is still best known for his art of the 1960s and 1970s, with its clear links to surrealism, popular psychedelic imagery, ethnic and exotic themes, erotic, and religious art from a number of different traditions.
 He also worked more conventionally across a variety of genres including still life, landscape, and portrait.

 Career

 The art and culture magazine Juxtapoz, quoting an unnamed source, wrote that Klarwein was "often considered 'the man literally responsible for every great, legendary record cover you've ever seen—if he didn't do it, he inspired it.'"
 Despite the hyperbole of this claim, it is true that many people would immediately recognize his vivid, colorful style from many album covers.
+Andy Warhol is reported to have said that Mati Klarwein was his favourite painter.